This may be unpopular and you may not like it, but it’s the truth.

 - Dump – get rid of it!

-I sit on the Board of a local nonprofit with an event that fit this description.
-About this time last year, I commented to the Executive Director that I thought there were several things we could do to make the event better, including forming a committee.
+I’m the Board Chair of a local nonprofit with an event that used to fit this description.
+A few years ago, I commented to the Executive Director that I thought there were several things we could do to make the event better, including forming a committee.
 She said “Great!
 You head it up.”
 Ok, I walked right into that one!

 What made the difference?
 Fresh ideas and fresh energy.
 This will change an event every time.